unicode-org/cldr/docs/site/ddl.md

 ---
-title: CLDR DDL Work Group
+title: CLDR DDL Working Group
 ---

-# CLDR DDL Work Group
+# CLDR DDL Working Group

 The Common Locale Data Repository (CLDR) is [widely used](/index), and the content has grown dramatically over the years with participation by organizations of all types and sizes, as well as many individual contributors.